 Ultimately, increasing our capacity to learn means increasing the number of our failures; as long as we are failing fast (breaking projects into smaller tasks so we can experiment with fewer consequences) and failing forward (using failures as learning opportunities that hone the route towards a successful outcome).

-We wanted to create a space in which association professionals could share stories of their ‘epic fails’, and learn how mistakes can lead to disruptive and surprising positive change.
+We wanted to create a space in which association professionals could share stories of their “epic fails” and learn how mistakes can lead to disruptive and surprising positive change.

-When it comes to our associations, we need both to confront our failures honestly, and ensure that solid project management principles are in place to minimize the consequences of a failing project.
+When it comes to our associations, we need to confront our failures honestly and ensure solid project management principles are in place to minimize the consequences of a failing project.
 With an accountable board, a plan, a risk register, a gated approach to change requests, and regularly reviewed KPIs, a project can both anticipate and deal with failure.
 In fact, a face-on confrontation with our failures can help us recognize what we do best, and prevent our organizations from jumping onto bandwagons that don’t play to our strengths.

 When failure is not understood as a possibility, we consistently see a lack of appropriate planning and project management.
-Taking our potential to err seriously means putting things in place that can deal with failure: fail to plan, and you plan to fail.
+Taking our potential to err seriously means putting things in place that can deal with failure: Fail to plan, and you plan to fail.